LydiaNyu/PHP-Harry-Potter-Management-System/README.md

 	- If the supplied an incorrect username & password you should just redirect the user's browser to 'admin.php' without setting a cookie.
 Send back an error message using a GET variable too.

-	- Check your work!
-See if you have a cookie set by opening up your developer's console in your browser

 	- Edit 'admin.php' to look for the presence of this cookie using the $_COOKIE superglobal.
 If it exists, display a 'Welcome' message to the user instead of the login form.
 Welcome the user by name using the cookie you set to hold their first & last name (i.e. the page should read "Welcome Albus Dumbledore!"

 Task #4: Logout